Montana/AutoPapoose/README.md

 # AutoPapoose
 Shell script to run Papoose
+# Usage
+Fetch the git package, then run
+`cd ~
+./autopapoose.sh`
+chmod if need be.